 In addition to evaluating the body condition of males and females before breeding season, it is also important to check them for internal parasites and check their hooves.
-When determining the body condition of the animal, it is also a good time to check their FAMANCHA score and/or take a fecal sample to do a fecal egg count to determine if the animal needs to be dewormed.
+When determining the body condition of the animal, it is also a good time to check their FAMANCHA score and/or take a fecal sample to do a fecal egg count to determine if the animal needs to be dewormed before breeding season.
 Males and females that have a FAMANCHA score higher than three and/or have a high fecal egg count should be dewormed prior to breeding.
 If you plan on flushing your does or ewes, they should be dewormed prior to flushing.
 Does and ewes that are wormy will not increase in body condition from flushing and due to this their ovulation rate may not increase.
 This can increase the likelihood of does and ewes that are wormy to not breed at all or conceive and then later abort.

-Before breeding, sheep and goats' hooves should be examined as well.
-When examining the hooves, you should look for sores, overgrown hooves, or strange odors that can indicate infection or foot rot.
-Hoof trimming and any treatments needed for foot rot should be done a couple weeks before breeding season to ensure that goats and sheep will be ready for breeding season.
+Along with evaluating the body condition and FAMANCHA score of sheep and goats before breeding, their hooves should be examined as well.
+When examining the hooves, you should look for sores, overgrown hooves, or strange smells that can indicate infection or foot scald or rot.
+Hoof trimming and any treatments needed for foot rot or scald should be done a couple weeks before breeding season to ensure that goats and sheep will be ready for breeding season.
 Does and ewes that are lame may not let bucks breed them.
-Bucks and rams will be the most active during this time of year and it is important that their hooves are in good condition, a buck or ram that is lame may not cover does consistently or might give up altogether.
+As bucks and rams will be the most active during this time of year it is important that their hooves are in good condition, a buck or ram that is lame may not cover does consistently or might give up altogether.